TrellixVulnTeam/swahilipython_SCMU/Doc/library/array.rst

 .. method:: array.extend(iterable)

-   Append items from *iterable* to the end of the array.
+   Append items kutoka *iterable* to the end of the array.
 If *iterable* is another array, it must have *exactly* the same type code; if not, :exc:`TypeError` will be raised.
 If *iterable* is not an array, it must be iterable and its elements must be the right type to be appended to the array.

-.. method:: array.frombytes(s)
+.. method:: array.kutokabytes(s)

-   Appends items from the string, interpreting the string as an array of machine values (as if it had been read from a file using the :meth:`fromfile` method).
+   Appends items kutoka the string, interpreting the string as an array of machine values (as if it had been read kutoka a file using the :meth:`kutokafile` method).

    .. versionadded:: 3.2
-      :meth:`fromstring` is renamed to :meth:`frombytes` for clarity.
+      :meth:`kutokastring` is renamed to :meth:`kutokabytes` for clarity.

-.. method:: array.fromfile(f, n)
+.. method:: array.kutokafile(f, n)

-   Read *n* items (as machine values) from the :term:`file object` *f* and append them to the end of the array.
+   Read *n* items (as machine values) kutoka the :term:`file object` *f* and append them to the end of the array.
 If less than *n* items are available, :exc:`EOFError` is raised, but the items that were available are still inserted into the array. *f* must be a real built-in file object; something else with a :meth:`read` method won't do.

-.. method:: array.fromlist(list)
+.. method:: array.kutokalist(list)

-   Append items from the list.
+   Append items kutoka the list.
 This is equivalent to ``for x in list: a.append(x)`` except that if there is a type error, the array is unchanged.

-.. method:: array.fromstring()
+.. method:: array.kutokastring()

-   Deprecated alias for :meth:`frombytes`.
+   Deprecated alias for :meth:`kutokabytes`.

-.. method:: array.fromunicode(s)
+.. method:: array.kutokaunicode(s)

-   Extends this array with data from the given unicode string.
+   Extends this array with data kutoka the given unicode string.
 The array must be a type ``'u'`` array; otherwise a :exc:`ValueError` is raised.
-Use ``array.frombytes(unicodestring.encode(enc))`` to append Unicode data to an array of some other type.
+Use ``array.kutokabytes(unicodestring.encode(enc))`` to append Unicode data to an array of some other type.